Cloudxtreme/DDPS-db2dps/vagrant/README.md

 The following limitations apply
 **if you are not running with VPN towards our production environment**

-  - The graphs in the web-gui is empty as there is no fastnetmon instances sending rules to the test system, nor is it possible to query any fastnetmon / influxd for network data.
+  - The graphs in the web-gui are empty as there are no fastnetmon instances sending rules to the test system, nor is it possible to query any fastnetmon / influxDB for network data.
   - There is no
     [looking glass](https://www.noction.com/blog/bgp-looking-glass-servers)
     server running (lg.TLD) and only one exabgp installed, so the `fnmcfg` fails to check if the announced rules are enforced.
   - Currently pgpool2 is not configured
-  - Probably a lot of other thing I've forgot
+  - Probably a lot of other thing I've forgotten